ADACS-Australia/sna-2021b/REPORT.md

 It is much more complicated to gather detailed timing with `FORK` compared to `SOCK`, and since `FORK` and `SOCK` run with similar wall times, we use `SOCK` for the following comparison.

 Figure 1.
-Gantt Chart of SOCK communication with 4 slave tasks
+Gantt Chart of socket communication with 4 slave tasks
 ![Figure 1: SOCK](plots/ozstar-sock-4.png)

 Figure 2.
 Gantt chart of MPI communication with 4 slave tasks